openpowerquality/docusaurus/docs/cloud-mauka.md

 This plugin employs a deadzone between event messages to ensure that multiple requests for the same data are not sent in large bursts, overwhelming OPQBoxes or OPQMakai.
 The deadzone by default is set to 60 seconds, but can be configured by setting the ```plugins.AcquisitionTriggerPlugin.sDeadZoneAfterTrigger``` key in the configuration.
 If this plugin encounters an event while in a deadzone, a request is still generated and sent to OPQMakai, however a flag is set indicating to Makai that raw data should not be requested.

 The amount of data requested from Makai is padded on either end with a configurable amount of padding time tunable by the ```plugins.AcquisitionTriggerPlugin.msBefore``` and ```plugins.AcquisitionTriggerPlugin.msAfter``` configuration options.

-### Frequency Threshold Plugin

-The [frequency threshold plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/frequency_threshold_plugin.py) subclasses the threshold plugin and classifies frequency dips and swells.

-By default, this plugin assumes a steady state of 60Hz and will detect dips and swells over 0.5% in either direction.
-The frequency reference can be configured by setting the key ```plugins.ThresholdPlugin.frequency.ref```.

-Thresholds can be configured using the following configuration options ```plugins.ThresholdPlugin.frequency.threshold.percent.low``` and ```plugins.ThresholdPlugin.frequency.threshold.percent.high```.

 ### Frequency Variation Plugin